ProgSoc/Constitution/CONSTITUTION.md

 - 6.2 The President, Vice-President, Secretary and Treasurer of the Society for the time being shall be "ex officio" Trustees of the Society and the property of the Society shall be deemed to be vested in them in trust for the members of the Society, and they shall deal with the property of the Society as directed from time to time by the Executive Committee.
 Any action, suit or other proceeding may be taken or brought on behalf of the Society by and in the name of the Trustees.
 The Trustees, or any two of them, are hereby empowered to sign, seal and otherwise execute and complete all debentures, securities, leases and other documents required to be executed, to effectuate any dealings with the Society's property or any transaction in connection with the Society's affairs which have been authorised by the Executive Committee.

-- 6.3 The Trustees shall open and maintain in the name and on behalf of the Society an account at the University Branch of the State Bank of New South Wales.
+- 6.3 The Trustees shall open and maintain a bank account in the name of and on behalf of the Society.

 - 6.4 Monies shall not be drawn except by cheque or orders signed by two trustees or by the Secretary for the time being of the Union who may act as sole signatory on all accounts.